AmilaCG/QR-Reader-Android/README.md

 ## Functions

 - Go to a website, copy to clipboard or search scanned content on the web
-- Option to directly open scanned URL in the browser
 - Scan a QR code on a business card (vCard) then add to contacts
 - Open maps to navigate to a location embedded in a QR code
 - Open dialer to call or SMS to a number scanned from a QR code